 For this, I recorded around 60 hours of footage in various spots from weedy to clear to find what they were eating and where.
 What I found has caused me to rethink my whole baiting approach to these kinds of waters to better reflect what the carp are eating.

-The lake I filmed in as a small lake that is very weedy at most points.
-It is a private water that does not get fished very often and in the summer the weed is so think that other than a couple of margins it is almost unfishable.
+The lake I filmed in is a small lake that is very weedy at most points.
+It is a private water that does not get fished very often, it is mainly used as a stock pond for the other lakes. in the summer the blanket weed is so thick that other than a couple of margins it is almost unfishable.
 The lake is on a natural underwater spring which keeps it flooded with fresh clear water.

 Whilst it is only a small lake the weed and the spring make it perfect for naturals and for the carp.
-The stock consists of what looks like two low twenties that have never seen the bank and one high twenty that I have had out on the surface previously.
-It is loosely used as a stock pool, but one that can be fished.
+The stock consists of two low twenties that have never seen the bank and one high twenty that I have had out on the surface previously.

-I filmed this across my Water Wolf cameras, in some cases the footage is very clear and it others its a little murky as you would expect at the bottom of a lake!
+I filmed this across my Water Wolf cameras, in some cases the footage is very clear and in others it’s a little murky as you would expect at the bottom of a lake!

 My tips for fishing lakes with lots of naturals